Pulmolines banner

 How Pulmolines benefits to society

 Asthma and COPD are highly prevalent in the general population, and thus focusing on these two disease areas is appropriate and has a high societal relevance.
 Research within GRIAC is ranging from cellular models to the underlying disease models to the clinic (translational research) with transdisciplinarity as a major feature and an overarching emphasis on healthy ageing and (personalized) diagnosis and drug development.
 Recognizing early disease features and relevant etiologic factors contribute to options for prevention.
 Societal impact therefore comprises prevention as well as aiming to provide (personalized) solutions if disease is present.
-Recent results are highlighted in the GRIAC Annual Report.
+Recent results are highlighted on the GRIAC page.

 Contact